-ESPN returns 37 Emmys won using fake names: Report
+ESPN returns 37 Emmys won using fake names: report

 “Since at least 2010, ESPN inserted fake names in Emmy entries, then took the awards won by some of those imaginary individuals, had them re-engraved and gave them to on-air personalities,” Strang reported.

-Some of those who took awards home intended for ficticious “associate producers” were faces of the network like Kirk Herbstreit and Lee Corso and reporters like Shelley Smith and Gene Wojciechowski.
+Some of those who took awards intended for fictitious “associate producers” were faces of the network, such as Kirk Herbstreit and Lee Corso, and reporters such as Shelley Smith and Gene Wojciechowski.

-The Athletic also analyzed some on-air talent’s social media posts about their Emmy Awards and noted that some, like “SportsCenter” anchor Linda Cohn, received awards for which they were not eligible.
+The Athletic also analyzed some on-air talent’s social media posts about their Emmy Awards and noted that some, such as “SportsCenter” anchor Linda Cohn, received awards for which they were not eligible.

-The award winners declined to comment or could not be reached by The Athletic, though in a statement, ESPN confirmed they brought in outside counsel for an investigation and “the individuals found to be responsible were disciplined by ESPN.”
+The award winners declined to comment or could not be reached by The Athletic.
+In a statement, ESPN confirmed they brought in outside counsel for an investigation and “the individuals found to be responsible were disciplined by ESPN.”

 “Some members of our team were clearly wrong in submitting certain names that may go back to 1997 in Emmy categories where they were not eligible for recognition or statuettes,” the statement said.
 “This was a misguided attempt to recognize on-air individuals who were important members of our production team.
 Once current leadership was made aware, we apologized to NATAS for violating guidelines and worked closely with them to completely overhaul our submission process to safeguard against anything like this happening again.”